Vertex Holdings: History

-Incorporated in 1988, Vertex Holdings started as a corporate venture capital (CVC) under Singapore Technologies.
+Incorporated in 1988, Vertex Holdings started as a corporate venture capital under Singapore Technologies.

 The company became a full subsidiary of Temasek Holdings in 2004, after the dot-com bubble.

 In 2008, a new CEO, Chua Kee Lock, was brought in to manage the company.

 In 2015, the company was rebranded to Vertex Holdings.
-It was transformed to an investment holding company, with direct investments made by a network of six VC funds across the world.
+It was transformed to an investment holding company, with direct investments made by a network of six venture capital funds around the world.

 The Vertex Growth fund was the sixth fund added in 2019 to focus on growth-stage opportunities from the other five early-stage Vertex Ventures funds.

 In 2019, Vertex Holdings also raised money from foreign investors for its master fund for the first time, receiving $180 million from Japanese investors.

 In May 2024, Vertex Holdings launched its first Japan-focused fund.

 Some well known investments made by Vertex funds include CyberArk, Grab, Mobike and Waze.